sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_32_CircuitWithTwoResistors/CircuitLab_Quiz01.md

 **Description**

-a) Here the diode shown is reverse biased or the diode is off, so its resistance will be theoretically equal to infinity.
-So the voltage at the marked point, which is between the diode and resistor, will be 0V, as the whole voltage is spread across the diode.

-b) Here the diode shown is reverse biased or the diode is off, so its resistance will be theoretically equal to infinity.
-So the voltage at the marked point, which is between the diode and resistor, will be 0V, as the whole voltage is spread across the diode.

-c) Here the diode shown is reverse biased or the diode is off, so its resistance will be theoretically equal to infinity.
-So the voltage at the marked point, which is between the diode and resistor, will be 0V, as the whole voltage is spread across the diode.

-d) Here the diode shown is reverse biased or the diode is off, so its resistance will be theoretically equal to infinity.
+Here the diode shown is reverse biased or the diode is off, so its resistance will be theoretically equal to infinity.
 So the voltage at the marked point, which is between the diode and resistor, will be 0V, as the whole voltage is spread across the diode.

 ---
 ---